Contested / Contentious Divorce

 The divorce process in Florida has several steps.
 This is a quick overview of what you can expect.
 The entire process may take a year or longer depending on how quickly you and your spouse want to resolve any issues.

-Petition And Service
+1. Petition & Service

 First, you or your spouse petition the court for a divorce.
 The court has a sheriff or a designated delivery service hand the defendant divorce papers.